c25kenneth/street_wise/README.md

 # street_wise

-A Flutter Application designed to make the streets much safer!
+A Flutter Application designed to make going from place to place much safer!

 ## Built With: